Dye & Durham gets C$3.4 bln offer from management-led group - Up News Info

 Dye & Durham Ltd, a Canadian cloud-based software maker, said on Monday it had received an offer from a management-led shareholder group to acquire the company for about C$3.4 billion ($2.8 billion).

-The shareholder group’s offer to take Dye & Durham private for $50.5 per share represents a premium of about 23% to its last close of $40.99.
+The shareholder group’s offer to take Dye & Durham private for C$50.5 per share represents a premium of about 23% to its last close of C$40.99.

 The buyout offer comes less than a year after the company went public, in July 2020.